Another North Korean soldier defects to South, officials say

-SEOUL — Another North Korean soldier defected to South Korea on Thursday — and the latter country’s military fired warning shots as northern soldiers approached the border, a South Korean military official said.
+SEOUL, South Korea — Another North Korean soldier defected to South Korea on Thursday — and the South’s military fired warning shots as their northern counterparts approached the border, a South Korean military official said.

-The defection comes a little more than a month after another North Korean soldier defected in a dramatic flight in which he was shot by North Korean soldiers before being rescued by southern soldiers.
+The defection came a little more than a month after a North Korean soldier defected in a dramatic flight in which he was shot by North Korean soldiers before being rescued by soldiers from the South.

 The soldier on Thursday defected across the border at around 8:04 a.m. local time (6:04 p.m.
 Wednesday ET), the South Korean military official said.
 Later, North Korean soldiers looking for the defector approached the border, the official said.

-The official said that around 10:13 a.m. gunfire was heard from the northern side of the border but there was no damage found to the southern side.
+The official said that around 10:13 a.m., gunfire was heard from the North but there was no damage found in the South.

-"Our military safely guided the defected solider and plans to investigate further the defection process and motivation," South Korean Joint Chiefs of Staff spokesperson Roh Jae-cheon said at a news conference.
+"Our military safely guided the defected solider and plans to investigate further the defection process and motivation," a spokesperson for the South Korean Joint Chiefs of Staff, Roh Jae-cheon, said at a news conference.

 "Through our lookout equipment and security guards, we conducted the operation when the North Korean soldier clearly demonstrated his willingness for defection," Roh said.